Kshitijknk07/TitanGate/README.md

 ## Completed Features

 - **Rate Limiting**: controls the number of requests a client can make to an API within a specific time frame to prevent abuse, ensure fair usage, and protect server resources.
+- **Caching**: stores frequently accessed API responses and database query results in Redis to improve response times and reduce server load.